 Drainage from the Mill Backslope is a combination of groundwater intercepted by the dewatering drains, seepage from the surface expression of shallow groundwater, and surface runoff from precipitation.
 Average flows from combined Mill Backslope sources are low (less than 10 gpm).
 Sample site MBS 341 was established in 2003 and represents a composite of the groundwater and surface runoff.
-As shown on the water quality graphs provided in Attachment D, this site typically has the lowest pH and highest metals concentrations of all inactive production rocks sites.
+As shown on the water quality graphs provided in Attachment D, this site typically has the highest metals concentrations of all inactive production rocks sites.
 Water quality at site MBS 341 is monitored infrequently since all flow is captured and routed to water treatment facilities.
-This site was sampled once in 2017 and the results were generally consistent with past monitoring data, though the pH was neutral.
+This site was sampled once in 2019 and the results were generally consistent with past monitoring data.

 Collection and treatment of slope drainage remain the preferred near-term options for this site because removal of all of the production rock would destroy the dewatering system that maintains slope stability.
-Long term closure options for the slope include removing the pyritic material and either replacing it with non-pyritic fill or decreasing the slope angle to ensure long-term slope stability for closure.
+Long term closure options for the slope include removing the pyritic material and either replacing it with non-pyritic fill or decreasing the slope angle to ensure longterm slope stability for closure.